martin-der/gradle-shell-plugin/README.md

 }
 ~~~

-Optionally generate markdown documentation file from comments in script
+Optionally generate markdown documentation file from comments in script.

+It requires [gawk](https://www.gnu.org/software/gawk/) to be available on the PATH.

 TODO syntax and examples [here](README-comment-to-markdown.md)